Institutional Repository

 How do I deposit my research?

 Depositing your research publications in the repository is a simple, and free, way of making your research Open Access.
-You can either submit your publication yourself or ask the Library to do it.
+You can either:

 In either case, you must upload or provide us with an appropriate version of your article.